henriquecoelhome-source/CoC_Bot_En/README.md

 ```
 index.js  overlayOBS.html  package.json  README.md  LICENSE
 crit.mp3  falhacrit.mp3  diceroll1.mp3  diceroll2.mp3  diceroll3.mp3
-Ficha-CoC-modelo.xlsx
+Ficha_CoC_en.xlsx
 ```

-> 💡 The sound file names (`falhacrit.mp3`, etc.) and the spreadsheet template name (`Ficha-CoC-modelo.xlsx`) are kept exactly as they are in the source project — don't rename them, the code refers to them by these exact names (see [Customizing the look and the sounds](#-customizing-the-look-and-the-sounds)).
+> 💡 The sound file names (`falhacrit.mp3`, etc.) are kept exactly as they are in the source project — don't rename them, the code refers to them by these exact names (see [Customizing the look and the sounds](#-customizing-the-look-and-the-sounds)).
+The character-sheet template, `Ficha_CoC_en.xlsx`, is a fully English translation of the original — feel free to rename it once it's in your Google Drive, since the bot only reads what's written inside each tab, not the file's name.

 ---